slamora/brackets-wiki/Home.md

 Welcome to the Brackets wiki!
 Here are some resources to help you get started.

 * [Main README](https://github.com/adobe/brackets/blob/master/README.md) -- please read this first.
+* [CONTRIBUTING](https://github.com/adobe/brackets/blob/master/CONTRIBUTING.md) -- in case you'd like to hack on Brackets.
 * [Troubleshooting](https://github.com/adobe/brackets/wiki/Troubleshooting) -- read this if you're having trouble running Brackets.

 ## Development